 However (you knew that was coming, right?), the months of January and February can be brutal here.
 It seems like it’s dark in the morning and it’s dark at dinner time.
-The temperatures drop low, making even running quick errands feel like a three day trek across the frozen tundra.
+The temperatures drop low, making even running quick errands feel like a three-day trek across the frozen tundra.
 We’re not even safe from the potential of snowfall well into March.
 Sometimes it can feel like Narnia here – always winter, never Christmas.

 Combine the less than ideal weather with the monotony of our school routines and by late March, we’re all ready for a little vacation – from the cold, from the dark, from life.
-Cue Spring Break.

-A few years ago, our school system shifted from longer summers to primarily the month of June and most of July.
+A few years ago, our school system shifted from really long summers to primarily the month of June and most of July.
 That means we get two whole weeks of vacation during the third month of the year.
-Having more time on our hands can be a blessing and curse.
+Having more time on our hands can be a blessing and a curse.
 It means if we do decide to travel somewhere, that we have time on the front end to prepare and time when we return to get the laundry under control before heading back to the classroom.
 If we choose to remain at home, it doesn’t take long before we all begin getting a little stir crazy.

 This is precisely why for both our sanity and our bank account, I try to be on my A-game in planning for Spring Break.
 Whether we remain at home or we take an adventure, we need to be sure to budget both dollars and time well.